ABI-Tutorials/DTP-ModelConstruction/source/modelconstruction.rst

    Geometric fitting workflow in the MAP client framework.

-When the workflow is executed, the smoothfit interface is displayed showing the model as a semi-transparent surface and the point cloud as a cloud of small crosses.
+When the *DTP-Smoothfit-Tutorial* workflow is executed, the smoothfit interface is displayed showing the model as a semi-transparent surface and the point cloud as a cloud of small crosses.
 The initial view in :numref:`fig_dtp_cp_modcon_fitting_align` shows the interface in its pre-fitting *Align* state.

 .. _fig_dtp_cp_modcon_fitting_align: